salirezav/TSeg/paper.md

 # Features

-TSeg comprises four main modules:
+TSeg comprises three main modules:

 1. **Preprocessing:** Includes adaptive thresholding, normalization, and noise removal to enhance image quality.
 2. **Segmentation:** Integrates PlantSeg for tissue-specific 3D segmentation and CellPose for diverse cell types.
 These tools are implemented in the backend via their APIs, ensuring seamless operation.
-3. **Tracking:** Employs connected component analysis and the Hungarian algorithm for accurate cell tracking across 3D time-lapse images.
+3. **Tracking and Motility Clustering** Employs connected component analysis and the Hungarian algorithm for accurate cell tracking across 3D time-lapse images.
-4. **Motility Clustering:** Leverages autoregressive modeling to analyze cell trajectories, enabling these trajectories to be clustered in an unsupervised manner for a deeper understanding of motility.
+Leverages autoregressive modeling to analyze cell trajectories, enabling these trajectories to be clustered in an unsupervised manner for a deeper understanding of motility.

 # Impact